- Undergraduate Program

 Our alumni are also well represented at universities across the country.
-John Anderson, who graduated in 1971, is president of Illinois Institute of Technology.
+John Anderson, who graduated in 1971, is a former president of Illinois Institute of Technology.
 Former students have also taught or teach at schools including Stanford University, University of California Los Angeles, University of Michigan, University of Notre Dame and University of Wisconsin.

 Department alumni can be counted as National Academy of Engineering and of Science members and recipients of the National Medal of Science and the National Medal of Technology.
 Others have gone on to practice law or do research for the U.S. Department of Agriculture.